 The scores from the September 2017 LSAT have just been released, and the scoring scale is hot off the presses.
-We’ve already done a breakdown of the Logical Reasoning sections from this
+We’ve already done a breakdown of the Logical Reasoning sections from this test, and will have more section-specific discussions in the days ahead, but in the meantime I wanted to take a moment to analyze the scoring scale and what it tells us about the logical difficulty of this exam.
+As my colleague Dave Killoran has written elsewhere, each LSAT scoring scale is adjusted to fit the difficulty of that particular test:

 “Although the number of questions per test has remained relatively constant over the years, the logical difficulty of each test has varied.
 This is not surprising since the test is made by humans, and there is no precise way to completely predetermine logical difficulty.
 To account for these variances in test “toughness,” the test makers adjust the Scoring Conversion Chart for each LSAT in order to make similar LSAT scores from different tests mean the same thing.”